 - Supporting you as you resolve career and personal work-life conflicts.

-Whatever the intention of the coaching, you should be able to articulate the outcomes of working with us in measurable goals.
-The goals may be fairly tangible and have measures attached, they may also be more behavioural where the your goals describe what would be different: what would you be doing, saying, hearing and feeling that would be different from how it is now.
+Whatever the intention of the coaching, you should be able to articulate the outcomes of working with me in measurable goals.
+The goals may be fairly tangible and have measures attached, They may also be more behavioural where your goals describe what would do differently: What would you be doing, saying, hearing and feeling that would be different from how it is now?

 Way of Working

-We work in a number of ways and bring a wide range of professional skills and experiences.
-It is important for you to think about what you want and don’t want from the way we work with you.
+I work in a number of ways and bring a wide range of professional skills and experiences.
+It is important for you to think about what you want and don’t want from the way we work together.
 Some questions you might ask are:

 - What is your coaching approach?